 - Not-So-Harmless Villain:

-- While an Informed Attribute for the most part, Tabaqui, often an irritating coward that serves as a bigger laughing stock of the Jungle than Shere Khan, is noted for his occasion bouts of insanity (suggested to be formed from rabies), biting and attacking anything in his path, during which point the wolves and Shere Khan himself are fearful of him.
+- While an Informed Attribute for the most part, Tabaqui, often an irritating coward who serves as a bigger laughingstock of the Jungle than Shere Khan, is noted for his occasional bouts of insanity (suggested to be due to rabies), biting and attacking anything in his path, at which times the wolves and Shere Khan himself are fearful of him.

-- Shere Khan himself, though considered an egotistical fool by many, he's still a great hulking tiger whose a known man-eater responsible for the deaths of many people to the point he was known amongst the people of India and the government even offered a reward for whoever killed him.
-The animals also did not in any way consider him harmless either, as even Bagheera had to repeatedly remind Mowgli that Khan was a very dangerous enemy.
+- Shere Khan himself; though considered an egotistical fool by many, he's still a great hulking tiger who's a known man-eater responsible for the deaths of many people, to the point that he was known amongst the people of India and the government even offered a reward for whoever killed him.
+The animals did not consider him harmless either, as Bagheera had to repeatedly remind Mowgli that Khan was a very dangerous enemy.

-- Old Master: Kaa, who is the oldest creature in the jungle — his sheer size only makes sense when you realise this.
+- Old Master: Kaa, who is the oldest creature in the jungle — his sheer size only makes sense when you realize this.

 - Panthera Awesome: